mkelley/jwst-comets/README.md

 #### XML output and generated observations
 Use `--xml` to generate an APT file in XML format, which can be imported into APT (File->Import->JWST XML file).

 Templated observations of your target may also be generated for NIRCam using `--nircam`.
 The observations will have position angle and timing constraints based on the target-Sun angle and ephemeris epoch.
-With the position angle constraint, the Aladin viewer will automatically give NIRCAM the orientation.
+With the position angle constraint, the Aladin viewer will automatically give NIRCam the approximate orientation.
 These constraints should not be used for designing real observations.

 ---
 **Warning**